mjml/async-uart/README.md

 The resulting string will contain the CR or LF char, and will be null-terminated.
 So if you provide a buffer of length 128, the most you get is a string of length 127.

-If you want different terminators, you really have to just go in and alter the interrupt service routine by hand and have it respond to those, sorry -- this was sufficient for my purposes and I don't want
+If you want different terminators, you have to just go and alter the interrupt service routine by hand and have it respond to those.
-	to make it more general than it needs to be.
+Sorry!
+This was sufficient for my purposes and I didn't want	to make it more general than it needs to be.

 # Examples